pffy/m/cotton.md

 ## Privacy Policy

 This add-on complies with the [Google API Services User Data Policy][gapi].
-Additionally, we are committed to exceeding these requirements while a delivering wonderful user experiences without collecting any personally-identifying information about you.
+Additionally, we are committed to exceeding these requirements while delivering wonderful user experiences, without collecting any personally-identifying information about you.
 These efforts are described with greater detail in our privacy policy:

   + [https://a.pffy.dev/about/privacy][privacy]